 Cathie Chen counsels clients on domestic and global regulatory and compliance requirements related to food additives, food packaging materials, drug and medical device packaging, pharmaceuticals, and cosmetics.
-She assists companies in obtaining regulatory clearances for food-contact materials in the U.S. and international jurisdictions, including China, Japan, Thailand, and the European Union.
+She assists companies in obtaining regulatory clearances for food contact materials in the United States (U.S.) and international jurisdictions, including China, Japan, Thailand, and the European Union (EU).

 While attending George Washington University Law School, Cathie served as Senior Managing Editor of the Public Contract Law Journal.
 She also helped develop the health law initiative as a Fellow in the Kahan Health/FDA Law Fellowship, and mentored law students interested in health and FDA law as President of the Student Health Law Association.
 In 2021, she won 1st Place in the University of Maryland’s Health Law Regulatory & Compliance Competition, highlighting her passion for helping clients navigate a complex regulatory landscape.
 Cathie previously served as a Legal Intern in the Office for Civil Rights, U.S. Department of Health and Human Services; a Judicial Intern for the Honorable Jonathan Biran, Court of Appeals of Maryland; and a Judicial Intern for the Honorable Jason Park, Superior Court of the District of Columbia.

 - Counseled and supported Food Contact Notifications (FCNs) for new food contact substances

 - Assisted clients in securing no objection letters for plastic recycling processes